-Medicaid is a federal/state program that is administered by the state and provides health care for low-income families with children and certain individuals with disabilities.
+Medicaid is a federal/state program that is administered by the state and provides health care for lowincome families with children and certain individuals with disabilities.
 Each state has its own eligibility requirements that depend on income, age, disability and medical need.
-More than 693,361 Coloradans were receiving health coverage through Medicaid in 2012, representing 13.43% of the state's population.
-Enrollment of children in Medicaid and CHP+ increased overall during fiscal year 2011-2012.
+More than 1,054,000 Coloradans were receiving health coverage through Medicaid in 2013, representing 19.6% of the state's population.